One of the early goals of Pipelines as Code on Tekton was to ensure the project’s CI could run using itself.

-• Generate the GitHUB release.
+• Create the GitHub release.

 apiVersion: pipelinesascode.tekton.dev/v1alpha1